TheBlueDotGame/The-Accountant/docs/about.md

 ---
 layout: page
 title: About The Project
-subtitle: ...and a bit about technology.
+subtitle: ...and a bit about the technology.
 ---
 Hi.
 My name is Bartosz Lenart.
 I build the IoT, Edge and Cloud back-ends and I want to introduce to you “Computantis” solution.